AiLang-Author/AiLang/README.md

 🚀 What is AiLang?
 AiLang is a new programming language where debugging is a primitive, cache placement is explicit, and every operation states its intent.
-It compiles to 8KB executables with zero runtime overhead, offering revolutionary features.
+It compiles to tiny executables , often smaller than 8kb for a calculator, with extremly runtime overhead, offering compelling features and deep primitives and core functionality unseen in other languages that operate at such a low level.
 ---
 ```
 ✅ Native Debug Primitives